siegesmund/SwiftDDP/Examples/Dictionary/README.md

 # SwiftTodos
-Meteor Todos created using SwiftDDP with CoreData integration.
+Meteor Todos created using SwiftDDP with dictionary based persistence.
 Clone this repo, install SwiftDDP and run!